 UAE fund says Malaysian fund, ministry default on over $1.1B

-DUBAI, United Arab Emirates (AP) — A government-backed investment fund in the United Arab Emirates says indebted Malaysian investment fund 1MDB and the southeast Asian country's finance ministry are in default over more than $1.1 billion in debt.
+DUBAI, United Arab Emirates (AP) — A government-backed investment fund in the United Arab Emirates said Monday that heavily indebted Malaysian investment fund 1MDB and the southeast Asian country's finance ministry have defaulted on more than $1.1 billion they owe.